yokolet/rails7-typescript-redux-counter-example/README.md

 ### Rails 7 and esbuild

 Rails 7 has the `-j | --javascript` option to choose the way to build JavaScript application.
-The choices are importmap (default), webpack, esbuild adn rollup.
+The choices are importmap (default), webpack, esbuild and rollup.
 Since the webpack has been retired, the popular choice would be importmap or esbuild.
 The application here chose [esbuild](https://esbuild.github.io/), which is commonly used in JavaScript world.
 The esbuild itself is written in Go-lang and known to run fast.